 We believe the best defence is a good offence.
 Take the time to review your performance, identify potential areas of risk and correct listing inaccuracies — before you get suspended.

 - Evaluate your performance.
 Check your Amazon Account Health Dashboard daily to ensure you comply with the marketplace’s standard maintenance percentages:

 - Regularly review Amazon’s selling policies.
 Make a habit of reviewing Amazon’s Selling Policies and Seller Code of Conduct, as Amazon may update it without prior notice.

 - Improve your listings.
-Ensure your Amazon connections are error-free by ensuring your product data is clean, organized and in line with Amazon’s standards.
-Then, optimize them for your target audience with A+ content.
+Ensure your Amazon connections are error-free by ensuring your product data is clean, organised and in line with Amazon’s standards.
+Then, optimise them for your target audience with A+ content.

 Ultimately, Amazon feels you control your own customer experience.
 When that experience isn’t up to par with its performance criteria, its seller performance team will take immediate action.
 When find yourself in this situation, we hope the guidelines above help you get back open for business as quickly as possible.

 Don’t get caught up in manual account monitoring that takes up your team’s time.
 E-commerce automation helps you stay compliant, calling attention to areas of risk before they become a problem.